fyndoc/vms/docs/task-manager/content-enrichment.md

         * **Equally** -  Choose this option if you want to divide the CE task equally between members of a team or independent members.
 This enables another field called 'Assign'.
     * **Assign** - Assuming that you chose equal split earlier, you have 2 options -
         * **Team** - If you have created a team of content enrichers, choose this option to divide the task equally between the members of that team.
 A dropdown to choose the team would appear.
 Example -  If you chose 100 SKUs and you have a 4-member team, each member gets 25 SKUs for which they have to enrich all the attributes.
-        * **Members** - If you have not created a team of content enrichers, choose this option to divide the task equally between individual content enrichers added to your organisation.
+        * **Members** - If you have not created a team of content enrichers, choose this option to divide the task equally between individual content enrichers added to your organization.
 A dropdown to choose the members would appear.
 Example -  If you chose 100 SKUs, and have 3 independent content enrichers, the first and second member gets 33 SKUs each, and the third member gets 34 SKUs.

 6. Click **Create Task**.
 This will also generate a Task ID.